 - The Limited Capability for Work-Related Activity to find out if you need to be put into the Support Group because your condition is so bad it is unreasonable to expect you to do any work-related activity.

-How do you claim Employment and Support Allowance (ESA)?
+How do you claim Employment and Support Allowance?

-- By telephone or textphone.
+The quickest way to apply for ESA is by telephone or textphone.
+The number you call depends on which type of ESA you're applying for.
 Lines are open Monday to Friday, from 8.00 am to 6.00 pm.
-Contact centre numbers:

 - Telephone 0800 055 6688